SAFEHR-data/pyonb/README.md

 tox -e py312
 ```

 NB: this may take a few minutes to perform the inference tests.
 Some may fail depending on which OCR tools you choose to raise.
-For example, with `--profile marker --profile docling` the Sparrow API will not be raised,
+For example, with `--profile marker --profile docling` the Paddle and Kreuzberg APIs will not be raised,
 so the associated tests will fail.

 To run unit tests individually, adapt the following: